loki4j/loki-logback-appender/docs/docus/docs/index.md

 ### Project Status

+Loki4j is stable and actively maintained.
-At the moment all the main logging features have been implemented and stabilized.
+The main logging features are implemented and the configuration API is settled, so releases now focus on:

-Further development will be concentrated on bug fixes (if any), keeping up with new versions of Loki, and improving the codebase so it's easier to maintain.

-If you have found this project helpful, please drop a ☆ on [GitHub](https://github.com/loki4j/loki-logback-appender).
+- compatibility with new Grafana Loki versions
+- security patches and dependency updates
+- bug fixes and issue triage for teams running Loki4j in production